• Skip to primary navigation

 my hand print in the super soft fluffy dough

-2. Warm up the milk & combine the wet ingredients.
-Warm the milk and add butter, sugar, and salt and whisk just until combined. *The milk should be just warm, not hot, or it will kill the yeast.
+Step 2.
+Warm up the milk & combine the wet ingredients.
+Warm the milk, then add butter, sugar, salt, and eggs, and whisk until just combined. *The milk should be just warm, not hot, or it will kill the yeast when added to the flour mixture.

 closeup cinnamon roll dough after about to be covered and allowed to rise